 Growing on robust three- to four-feet-tall stems, ‘Soft Music’ will adorn your garden from midsummer into early fall.

 One of the most popular and well-loved Oriental hybrids, ‘Stargazer’ was introduced in the 1970s by hybridizer Mr. Leslie Woodriff, and is a cross between L. auratum and L. speciosum.

 Upward-facing, beautiful light to crimson pink, gently freckled blooms appear in midsummer.
-Each 3-4 feet tall stem produces 6-8 fragrant flowers.
+Each three- to four-foot stem produces six to eight fragrant flowers.

-You can find bags of 5, 10, or 25 bulbs at Eden Brothers.
+You can find bags of five, 10, or 25 bulbs at Eden Brothers.

 Division VIII: All Other Hybrids